Skilled Worker Visa UK

 - Job’s occupation code

-- Tuberculosis test results, if required
+- Tuberculosis test results, if you’re from a required country

 To qualify for a Skilled Worker Visa, you must demonstrate your English proficiency.
 This must be at least at level B1 (intermediate).
 To satisfy this requirement, you can either: